Hi, let us know your thoughts…*hover to the ‘trash icon’* -> *delete it* … with a ‘Ahhh another survey’…

 It’s quite a hassle, especially when you’re an energetic team that’s spent so much time and effort crafting the survey, just to realize no one’s taking it.

-But don’t feel down; your effort won’t go to waste if you try these 6 ways to drastically improve survey response rate response rates!
+But don’t feel down; your effort won’t go to waste if you try these 6 ways to drastically improve survey response rates!
 Let’s see if we can get your rates to jump up to 30%!